AndrewAMur/AndrewAMur/README.md

 # 💫 About Me:
-Python and Linux developer based in Toronto, Canada<br>Getting into Cyber Security<br>Working on Open Source text-editor
+Python and Linux developer based in Toronto, Canada<br>Getting into Cyber Security<br>Working on open source projects-editor

 # 💻 Tech Stack: